danielk333/hardtarget/docs/source/index.rst

 Quick install
 """""""""""""

-To install, ensure dependencies `gcc` and `libfftw3-dev` are installed for the C implementations and/or `cuda` for the GPU implementations.
+To install, ensure dependencies `gcc`, `libfftw3-dev`, and `libhdf5-dev` are installed for the C implementations and/or `cuda` for the GPU implementations.
 Then install with

 .. code-block:: bash